-The remaining amount is disposable income that must be paid to unsecured creditors.
-It’s distributed on a pro rata basis with each creditor receiving a portion equal to its percentage of overall debt.
+The remaining amount is disposable income that the filer must pay to unsecured creditors.
+It’s distributed on a pro-rata basis with each creditor receiving a portion equal to its percentage of overall debt.

 After completing the repayment plan, most unsecured debt balances will get wiped out, but not all.
 For instance, even though unsecured student loans get paid with other unsecured debt—which will likely reduce your payment during the plan period—you’ll remain responsible for any remaining balance after the case closes.